Using A Password Manager Or Moving To A New One

 - Show card on Tab page > off

-- Show identities on Tab page > on
+- Show identities on the Tab page > on

 - Autofill (you decide) I chose > on